Dynamics and leapfrogging phenomena of multiple helical vortices for 3D incompressible Euler equations: Abstract

 \section{Abstract}

-In this paper, we investigate the time evolution of helical vortices without swirl for the incompressible Euler equations in $\mathbb R^3$.
-Assuming that the initial helical vorticity is sharply concentrated within an $\ep$ neighborhood of $N$ distinct points with vanishing mutual distance of order $O(\frac{1}{|\ln \ep|})$, and each vortex core possesses a vorticity mass of order $O(\frac{1}{|\ln \ep|^2})$, we show that as $\ep\to 0$, the motion of the helical vortices converges to a dynamical system for positive times.
-Notably, in the case of two interacting helical vortices with initial mutual distance $ \frac{\rho_0}{|\ln \ep|}$, by selecting sufficiently small $\rho_0$, our analysis extends to longer timescales encompassing several periods.
-This result provides the first mathematical justification for the phenomena in numerical observation termed "leapfrogging of Kelvin waves" reported in e.g. [N. Hietala et al., Phys.
+In this paper, we investigate the time evolution of helical vortices without swirl for the incompressible Euler equations in $\mathbb R^3$ under general initial assumptions.
+Assume the initial helical vorticity is sharply concentrated in $N$ distinct $\ep$-neighborhoods, whose mutual distances vanish as $O(1/|\ln \ep|)$, and each vortex core possesses vorticity mass of order $1/|\ln \ep|^{1+b}$ for an arbitrary fixed $b\in\mathbb R$.
+We prove that as $\ep\to 0$, the motion of these helical vortices converges uniformly to a dynamical system derived herein over a time interval of order $1/|\ln\varepsilon|^{1-b}$.
+In the particular case $b=-1$, our results establish the evolution counterpart for interacting vortex helices constructed in [I. Guerra, M. Musso, Ann.
+Inst.
+H. Poincar\'e C Anal.
+Non Lin\'aire, 2025].
+Notably, for two interacting helical vortices with initial mutual distance $ \rho_0/|\ln \ep|$, by choosing $\rho_0$ sufficiently small, our analysis extends to timescales covering multiple periods.
+This result provides the first mathematical justification for the numerically observed phenomenon termed ``leapfrogging of Kelvin waves" reported in [N. Hietala et al., Phys.
 Rev. Fluids, 2016].

 { {\bf Keywords:} Incompressible Euler equations, helical vortex, dynamical system, leapfrogging phenomena. \\

 {\bf 2020 MSC} Primary: 76B47; Secondary: 37N10.}